kubernetes/minikube/site/content/en/docs/Tutorials/continuous_integration.md

 ## Overview

-Most continuous integration environments are already running inside a VM, and may not supported nested virtualization.
+Most continuous integration environments are already running inside a VM, and may not support nested virtualization.
 The `none` driver was designed for this use case.

 ## Prerequisites